Ross-Ede/HomeownerClassAutomation/DEVELOPMENT.md

 - Added userIDs for majority users in database
     - Mainly relatively newer entries in database

-- For increased efficency, searching is now done based on user ID and, if needed, first+last name
+- For increased efficiency, searching is now done based on user ID and, if needed, first+last name

 - Large change to code and UI
-    - Removed manual and singlular auto update, Reduces code maintance and length
+    - Removed manual and singular auto update, Reduces code maintenance and length

 # 7/2/25

 - Note: Update 24 was never pushed so it is overwritten with Update 25

-- Fixed certification, was searching for encrypted pdf that doesnt exist yet due to pyPDF2 not installed for generation
+- Fixed certification, was searching for encrypted pdf that doesn't exist yet due to pyPDF2 not installed for generation

 - Greatly improved runtime
     - Troubleshoot --> removeKeyWord was main cause so optimizing this reduced runtime greatly
     - getCols now use select case
     - auto update freezes screen and calculations to save memory and speed
-    - Note: a current priortiy but will likely need to optimize survRep aswell
+    - Note: a current priority but will likely need to optimize survRep as well

 # 8/26/25

-- Added Optinal Certificate Button that includes signature and new email format
+- Added Optional Certificate Button that includes signature and new email format
 - Fixed survey response update to include Authorized Agent and Manufacturer/Technology

 # 9/13/25

 - Survey Updates
     - Fixed Header Deletion upon survey update
-    - Technology column only copys over name, no alias
+    - Technology column only copies over name, no alias
     - Issues in Column R --> Column U "notes" columns

 - To Be Addressed: Opt Cert Working well at first then breaks then

+# 9/21/25

+- The enrollment button now updates using daily files and survey files all at once so you no longer need to use the survey update file.
+    - Removed redundancy of having to first update enrollments then update survey files

+- column P Q R from survey file are copied into notes column as concatenated string

+- DR email included as CC in the email certificate option 2 (email to learner)